I am Mechanical Engineer for Mechatronic Simulations in the Machine Dynamics Team at TRUMPF Machine Tools.

 Beside my studies, I gained several work experience in different developmental and experimental teams at ABB, Alstom and Bosch-Mahle.
 At the CCI GmbH, I further got valuable experience in planning, developing and programming of a customized stand-alone software based on VB.net, for the monitoring and data analysis of cleanrooms.

-I am open to new challenges in the field of modeling, simulation and control as well as software development, experiments and hardware realizations.
-Furthermore, I would like to take over responsibilities in a multidisciplinary team of experts.
-Please contact me, if you can offer me a suitable position.
+I am open to challenges in the field of mechanical and optical modeling, simulation and control as well as software development, experiments and hardware realizations.
+Furthermore, I like to take over responsibilities in a multidisciplinary team of experts.

 Specializing in Technical Dynamics and Automatic Control Engineering,